 Imperial College London

-In 2011 alker fibre optics were approached by Imperial College London to design and manufacture a working prototype to be used within the Research department of Fluid Mechanics. alker’s brief was to create a fibre optic sensor assembly which would be used to monitor and measure the flow of bubbles within an oil pipeline.
+Consultancy, Design and manufacture of a working prototype to be used within the Research department of Fluid Mechanics: fibre optic sensor assembly to be used to monitor and measure the flow of bubbles within an oil pipeline.

-Slug flow is one of the most common flow regimes observed in hydrocarbon transportation, in which the pipe cross section is filled alternatively with liquid and gas.
+Slug flow is one of the most common flow regimes observed in hydrocarbon transportation, in which the pipe cross-section is filled alternately with liquid and gas.
 In liquid slug, there are small bubbles entrained and form a bubbly zone.
-It’s important to investigate the characteristics of the entrained bubbles since they have direct influence on the flow turbulence characteristics.
+It’s important to investigate the characteristics of the entrained bubbles since they have a direct influence on the flow turbulence characteristics.

-The optical probes in Min Lu’s experiment need to be inserted into a 3 inch horizontal pipe in order to take the measurement.
-A complete design of the optical probe system was produced with great help from Richard Kershaw, director of alker optical equipment.
+The optical probes we have been commissioned need to be inserted into a 3-inch horizontal pipe in order to take the measurement.
+A complete design of the optical probe system was developed and produced by Alker.

 Each probe consists of a pair of two fibres.
-A small part of the plastic silica coating at one end of the fibre was removed then two pieces of the naked cables were inserted into a short stainless steel tube, the tip was carefully welded, then slightly pulled back into the needle tube and mounted in place using epoxy resin.
+A small part of the plastic silica coating at one end of the fibre was removed then two pieces of the naked fibres were inserted into a short stainless-steel tube, the tip was carefully welded, then slightly pulled back into the needle tube and mounted in place using epoxy resin.